 An MVP that only runs in a staging environment creates no value.
-And a production system that sits on US hyperscalers under foreign law creates dependency instead of scale – with unpredictable egress costs and a latent GDPR risk.
+And a production system that sits on US hyperscalers under foreign law creates dependency instead of scale.
+Two burdens accumulate out of sight: cost, because egress and oversized managed services only surface at the end of the month, and law, because a foreign jurisdiction holds sway over every personal record.

 No sovereign operations → dependency instead of scale.

-That's why: we take your MVP live on EU-sovereign infrastructure and run ongoing operations with monitoring, incident response and scaling.
-The result: your platform runs live, sovereign and under EU law.
+Step L removes both entirely: the launch runs on EU-sovereign infrastructure, and operations continue with monitoring, incident response and scaling.
+The result: the platform runs live, sovereign and under EU law.
 Your data stays in Europe, your costs stay predictable.

 Step L is the final step of the ANVIL system.
-Every engagement – whichever entry path it begins on – ends here: in a production-ready go-live and stable operations.
+Every path – whichever entry point it begins on – ends here: in a production-ready go-live and stable operations.

 Go-live on EU-sovereign infrastructure